About this leaflet

 thinking about them

-- don’t feel guilty
+- don’t feel guilty about things you've done

 - don’t learn from unpleasant experiences